haihongren/ibm-mq-infra-monitor/README.md

 This monitor can be started in two modes as specified by the "-Dnewrelic.platform.service.mode" JVM parameter.

-* If this parameter equals "RPC", then the service starts up in RPC mode and listens for requests from the Infra Agent executor shim (installed separated with the Infra Agent).
-The shim makes the RPC requests for metrics on a interval configured with the Infra Agent.
+* If this parameter equals "RPC", then the service starts up in RPC mode and listens for requests from the New Relic Infra Agent Integration Plugin.

-* If this parameter equals "INSIGHTS", then this monitor creates an executor that will run every minute, querying MQ Server for metrics
+* If this parameter equals "INSIGHTS", then this monitor creates its own executor that will request metrics every minute and post them directly to Insights

 Update the 'ARGS' property in the start.sh script to change the service mode.

 ### Setup the monitor to run as service